Gefragt – Gejagt: Finale (Final Chase)

 If none of the contestants has defended their play money, the TV editorial team will provide a finalist previously nominated by the team with a starting fee of 500 euros.
 If he finally wins the last round, the money will be withdrawn.
 But if he wins the higher sum, only 500 € are withdrawn.
 He thus wins the honor or probably some more euros.

 The chaser is outside the studio in the first part of this final round.
 After all four contestants have completed their game against the chaser, the host will again read out any questions.
 There is one point for every correct answer.
 The total number of points is not limited, it depends on the one hand on the speed of the answers and on the other hand on the length of the read questions.
 The time limit for the contestants' team, which responds through buzzers, is two minutes.
 If no one can think of an answer, one of the team says "weiter" (go on) and buzzer while doing so, so that time can be used well.
 The team gets a point advantage according to the number of finalists.

 The chaser must then, if possible, outbid the total number of points within two minutes with his answers.
 Then the imaginary sum earned by the team is gone.
 If the hunter makes mistakes or says ″stop″, the players remaining in the final round can briefly discuss the correct answer.
 If they succeed, they reset the chaser by one game point each.

 If the chaser does not achieve the number of points scored by the team, the contestants will actually win the displayed amount.
 They should have agreed in advance about the distribution, there is no editorial requirement.

 The questions put to the players and the chaser are not identical, but they have been compiled by the editorial team from the same area of knowledge and with a roughly uniform level of difficulty.
 The participants select the closed questionnaire before the program begins.

-Statistics (selection)
+Statistics

 Since the broadcast started (as of 18 April 2020), more than 1900 game participants have participated in the episodes.
 The highest amount of money actually earned was 168,000 euro, earned during a celebrity edition on 4 March 2017 against the chaser Holger Waldenberger.
 There have been over 500 episodes aired so far.

-During the same period, eight different chasers started, six men and two women.
+During the same period, nine different chasers started, six men and three women.
 The chasers were or are (in parentheses their times of participation):